SAP Articles

 In Practice

 The key is to match the tool to the process and not overcomplicate things early on.
-Done right, BPC becomes a central part of how the business plans, adjusts, and reports—not just once a year, but all year long.
+If it is done right, SAP BPC becomes a central part of how the business plans, adjusts, and reports, not just once a year, but all year long.

 Common Use Cases of SAP BPC